Successor-Predecessor Intrinsic Exploration: Further results on tabular hard exploration tasks.

-\textbf{Graphical illustration of tabular hard-exploration tasks.} The demos of RiverSwim and SixArms is shown in Figure~\ref{fig: tabular_task}.
+The demos of RiverSwim and SixArms is shown in Figure~\ref{fig: tabular_task}.
 In both tasks, the environmental transition dynamics impose asymmetry, biasing the agent towards low-rewarding states that are easier to reach, with greater rewards available in hard-to-reach states.